chatox/networks-science-course/upf/upf-evaluation.md

 :warning: Copying from external sources without acknowledging them in your work, and copying the work from other person/group in your class, are considered by the university as serious misconduct ("*falta grave*").
 The instructor will make a case for the university to sanction this serious misconduct, as per the [university regulations](https://seuelectronica.upf.edu/es/regim-disciplinari-dels-estudiants-de-la-universitat-pompeu-fabra), with a **suspension from the university** for a minimum of six months and a maximum of four years.

 ### 1.2.
-Getting a grade in the assignments (ASxx, in pairs)

-To obtain a grade in the assignments, you must:

-* Deliver the assignment on time
-* If your work is delivered after the deadline, but within 24 hours of the deadline, it will have a -2 points deduction
-* After 24 hours, work will not be accepted

-Saturdays, Sundays, and holidays do not count in the 24 hours count.

-Not delivering an assignment means a zero grade in that assignment.

-### 1.3.
 Getting a grade in the in-class tests or exam

 In-class tests and exams are individual work.